Sisterhood Mission Statement

 The Sisterhood Book Club continues to grow.
 Everyone enjoys meeting in the homes of members.
 We have worked out the “technical” problems of Zoom if you can not make it in person.

-For upcoming Book Club meetings please see the Upcoming Events listing in Barbara’s note above.
+For upcoming Book Club meetings please see the Upcoming Events listing in Barbara’s list above.
 If you are interested in being added to the Book Club list, please email Suzanne Crawford at suzm.crawford@outlook.com.
 Don’t forget to email Barbara at professeur38@me.com, if you would like the Zoom link.

 Temple Emanu-El Gift Shop